mrrusof/snippets/java/oca8/ch4/README.md

 ### Autoboxing and overloading by varying primitive vs corresp. reference type

-A method that takes reference type that corresponds to a primite, works fine with corresponding primitive, for example:
+A method that takes reference type that corresponds to a primitive works fine with corresponding primitive, for example:

 ```java